davidjsmith44/NLP-Fed-Speeches/src/schedule.md

         a.
 Do I need to take a max of the speeches vs average?
         b.
 Should this be returning everything so that I can use all as hyper parameters?
     3. Should I store the most important words from the simulation for use later in      explaining the larger cosine similarity?
-    4. Hanle the datetime64 and timestamp data differently
     5. Add speaker titles and possibly look at just 'Economic Outlook' of speeches
     6. Is there an interactive way to present the data over time